robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 }
 ```

+This format allows processing of the information by standard conform data processing software and browsers:

 ## Flexible metadata authoring

-We developed a method to allow authors the flexible specification of authors and
-their respective affiliations.
-Author names can be given as a string, via the
-key of a single-element object, or explicitly as a `name` attribute of an
-object.
-Affiliations can be specified directly as properties of the author
-object, or separately in the `institute` object.
+We developed a method to allow authors the flexible specification of authors and their respective affiliations.
+Author names can be given as a string, via the key of a single-element object, or explicitly as a `name` attribute of an object.
+Affiliations can be specified directly as properties of the author object, or separately in the `institute` object.

-Additional information, e.g. email addresses or identifiers like
-ORCID[@haak_orcid_2012], can be added as additional values:
+Additional information, e.g. email addresses or identifiers like ORCID[@haak_orcid_2012], can be added as additional values:

 ```
 author: